Beginner’s guide to accessible digital experiences

 Conduct was commissioned by the Victorian Electoral Commission (VEC) to build a solution assisting voters with communication issues at the ballot box.
 VEC is required under the Disability Discrimination Act 1992 to provide information and services in a non-discriminatory and accessible manner.
 Accessibility is the inclusive practice of ensuring the web is equally accessible for all people, whatever their hardware, software, language, culture, location, or physical or mental ability.
-This was a great opportunity as an experience designer, to see firsthand the careful consideration required when building accessible products.
+This was a great opportunity for our experience designers to see firsthand the consideration behind building accessible products.

 Accessibility itself is not a new concept.
 W3C (a consortium that manages standards for the world wide web) first introduced the Web Accessibility Initiative in 1997.
 Since then, their Web Content Accessibility Guidelines (WCAG) have helped businesses and agencies meet the accessibility needs of many people with disabilities.

-Despite these guidelines, many websites today still lack even the most basic accessibility features.
-So why, after 20 years, is accessibility still being neglected?
-Deep-rooted misconceptions, a lack of awareness, and a lack of understanding about accessibility and it’s importance can cause businesses to disregard accessible design entirely.
+Despite these guidelines, most modern websites omit basic accessibility features.
+So why after 20 years is accessibility still being neglected?
+Deep-rooted misconceptions, a lack of awareness, and perhaps a lack of understanding about accessibility and its importance.

-There are many pervasive misconceptions that often hold back businesses and organisations from considering accessibility when building their websites or apps.
+There are pervasive misconceptions businesses and organisations back from building accessibility into the design process of websites or apps.
 Let’s take a closer look at a handful of accessibility myths.

 1. “Accessibility only benefits those with disabilities…”

-You might not have a disability, but chances are you’ve been inconvenienced by a temporary impairment of some sort and have benefitted from features on a site, put in place to aid those with disabilities.
+You might not have a disability, but chances are you’ve been inconvenienced by a temporary impairment of some sort and have benefitted from features put in place to aid people with disabilities.
 This can be any type of impairment (physical, mental, or technological) that limits or alters your ability to surf the web or consume content as you normally would.

 Closed captioning, subtitles and transcripts, for example, are traditionally used to help the hearing impaired access video and audio content however, in many scenarios, these features can also help those with regular hearing.

 Consider a person in a public setting that wants to check out video or audio content without disturbing others.
-That person may have left their earphones at home or may be in a public setting like a doctor’s waiting room or a gym.
-This person’s ability to hear is impaired, albeit not physically or permanently, but they are experiencing a limitation that deaf or hard of hearing people face everyday.
+They may may be in a public setting like a doctor’s waiting room or a gym.
+This person’s ability to hear is impaired, albeit not physically or permanently, but they are experiencing a limitation hearing-impaired people face everyday.

 2. “Accessible websites put limitations on design and development…”